OSRSB/OsrsBot/README.md

 --bot-runelite
 This runs the API, it uses the RuneLite interface

---runelite
-This runs the API in RuneLite stock form.
-It has no additions from RSB and behaves normally.

 --ea
 This enables assertions, it should never be used with bot mode.